Enterprise AI Code Assistants for Air-Gapped Environments

 Multi-Repo and Context Management: Cody Enterprise can handle multiple repositories as context at once, acknowledging that large companies have many services and a question might span them.
 It also introduces syntax to explicitly include certain files or symbols in context (

-) so the user can guide the assistant. -
+@filenameor@#symbol) so the user can guide the assistant. -

-Model Flexibility: Cody doesn’t use a single model; it rather acts as an orchestrator.
+Model Flexibility: Cody doesn't use a single model; it rather acts as an orchestrator.
 It allows choosing between different LLM backends.
-In the cloud version, they offer OpenAI’s GPT-4, Anthropic’s Claude (v2), and others.
+For Cody Enterprise users, new models are regularly added – as of late 2025, OpenAI's GPT-5 model is available for Cody Enterprise users (v6.7+), along with various models from OpenAI and Google.
+Enterprise customers need to use Cody Gateway for model access.
 In an on-prem situation, one cannot call those external APIs (if truly air-gapped), but Sourcegraph implemented a solution: local model inference via Ollama.
 Ollama is an open-source tool that runs LLMs like LLaMA locally on device/servers.
-Sourcegraph integrated with it so that Cody can use models like “
+Sourcegraph integrated with it so that Cody can use models like DeepSeek Coder, Code Llama, and newer models like Qwen Coder completely offline.
+This means that an enterprise can configure Cody to use a local model for all completions and chats.
+The key is the architecture supports plugging in local models, which enables Cody to function in air-gapped mode.

 Integration with Dev Workflow: Since Sourcegraph is often connected to authentication (SSO) and repository management, Cody integrates with that.
 It respects permissions – it won’t show code from a repo you don’t have access to, for instance.
 Also, Sourcegraph Cody could be accessed via multiple frontends: a VS Code extension (so you get Cody in your IDE), the Sourcegraph web UI (for example, you can chat with Cody on the Sourcegraph web app while browsing code), and even a CLI.